jtillyt/visual-complexity/astar-v-mdp/README.md

 This visualization demonstrates the core difference between pathfinding and policy-based planning:

 ### The Invisible Trap (Wind)
-Unlike Walls, **Wind is ignored during the pre-planning phase** for both algorithms.
+Unlike Walls, **Wind is ignored during the pre-planning phase** for both algorithms (Cost = 1, same as empty).
 This creates a "Trap" scenario:
 -   The **A* Solver** chooses the direct line through the wind, assuming it can move perfectly.
 Once it hits the wind, it is blown off course and must constantly recalculate.
--   The **MDP Solver** (in its current state) also plans through the wind but demonstrates how a global policy field allows for immediate correction even when pushed far from the "optimal" path.
+-   The **MDP Solver** (in its current configuration) also plans through the wind but demonstrates how a global policy field allows for immediate correction even when pushed far from the "optimal" path.

 ### Visual Representation
 -   **Policy Field (Cyan Arrows):** The "Brain" of the agent.
 Shows the intended direction for every cell.